 With this notification method, you can execute a script or a program as an external process.
 It can be a Windows executable file or a .bat, .cmd, or PowerShell file.
 You can use .exe, .com, .bat, .cmd, .vbs, or .ps1 files.

 You must create the notification as a file and place it in a specific folder on the PRTG core server system (in a cluster, copy the files to every node).

 Place executables (.exe, .com), batch files (.cmd, .bat), VBS scripts (.vbs), or PowerShell scripts (.ps1) into the folder:

 As soon as a file is placed into the folder, you can create or edit your own custom execute program notification and select the new file from the list of files.
 You can also enter start parameters and use PRTG placeholders for this.

-- PRTG will execute the file on the local PRTG core server system using the account configured for the PRTG core server service ("system" is the default).
+- PRTG executes the file on the local PRTG core server system using the account configured for the PRTG core server service (system is default).

-- If your custom notifications code relies on other files (for example, DLLs, .NET framework, or Windows PowerShell), you must copy/install these files on the PRTG core server machine manually!
+- If your custom notifications code relies on other files (for example, .dll, .NET framework, or Windows PowerShell), you must copy/install these files on the PRTG core server machine manually!

 - Make sure the return code of the executable is 0 (zero).
-Otherwise PRTG assumes something went wrong with the notification and will try to send it up to 3 times.
+Otherwise PRTG assumes something went wrong with the notification and tries to send it up to 3 times.

 - When running PRTG in a cluster, copy the respective files to every single node to make sure the notification also works when the primary master is not reachable.

-- EXE notifications will fail if they attempt to open any graphical user interface windows using the Win32 APIs (this is not allowed for processes that are started by a system service).
+- EXE notifications fail if they attempt to open any graphical user interface windows using the Win32 APIs (this is not allowed for processes that are started by a system service).